ayushib4/smartFin/README.md

-# smartFin
+# smartFin 💰

-With smartFin, we’re trying to take the first step to improving both quality of life and equality by bringing smart financial advice catered to your banking data and financial goals--all through our agent, Mr. Wonderful, fine-tuned to be the best version of a finance bro — personalized for you.
+With [_smartFin_](https://github.com/ayushib4/smartFin), we’re trying to take the first step to improving both **quality of life and equality** by bringing smart financial advice catered to your banking data and financial goals–all through our agent, **Mr. Wonderful** 🕴️, fine-tuned to be the best version of a finance bro–personalized for you.

-> When in doubt, ask smartFin how one can make smarter financial decisions.
-Your transaction data and relevant inferences made by GPT is safely stored in smartFin's intelligent database, which is specially prompt-engineered to semantically handpick the most relevant, and often the most regrettable :( transactions.
+> When in doubt, ask _smartFin_ how one can make smarter financial decisions.
+Your transaction data and relevant inferences made by GPT is safely stored in smartFin's intelligent vector database, powered by [PineCone](https://www.pinecone.io/), which is specially prompt-engineered to semantically handpick the most relevant, and often the most regrettable 😔 transactions.
 Mr. Wonderful, a generative AI agent, then uses his financial prowess to provide expert insights and advice for your financial peace of mind.

 # Contributing